 Ryan christened the bike "The Ghost" as a tribute to Erwin “Cannon Ball” Baker and his coast-to-coast record-setting cross-country ride in 1914.
 The frame came from Cannonball Run founder Lonnie Isam Jr, and so some of Lonnie's ashes along with fellow Cannonball Indian rider Rich Rau, will also be added to the bike for this years 2020 run.

 There's still more to the story, but I'll leave it here for today.
 If you can, catch tonight's "Thousand Words" at 9pm EST on the Cannonball Chronicles.
 You can find it on YouTube or the Facebook pages of the Motorcycle Cannonball and Cycle Source Magazine.
 If you knew Bill, please chime in with your stories as well.

 @ryanleightonallen, #indianmotorcycle, @indianmotorcycle, #powerplus, #raven, @mc_cannonball, #motorcyclecannonball, #vintagemotorcycles, #antiquemotorcycles, @sturgisvintagecycle, @retrocyclerob, @cyclesourcemagazine #cyclesourcemagazine, #nikonlove, #nikonlife, #nikonnofilter, @nikonusa

-Michael Lichter Photography is a commercial photography studio in Boulder, Colorado specialized in motorcycle photography and capturing the motorcycle lifestyle through images.
+Michael Lichter Photography is a commercial photography business in Boulder, Colorado specializing in all aspects of motorcycling, particularly custom bikes and the biker lifestyle.

 You can find other great items featuring motorcycle photography by Michael Lichter including books, calendars and more.
 Visit amazon.com by clicking the link below: